 Rewilding the Brush-tailed Rock-wallaby

-There are 15 species of rock wallaby in Australia.
-Rock wallabies differ from other macropods by their unique and very well-adapted bodies, long tail, and feet.
+There are 15 species of rock-wallabies in Australia.
+Rock-wallabies differ from other macropods by their unique and very well-adapted bodies, long tail, and feet.
 Their bodies are stout and muscular which allows agility and speed.
 Their feet are shorter with reduced claws, their feet pads are cushioned and thick with increased grip on the soles of their feet.
 This allows them to be agile and protected on the rocks and cliff ledges that they inhabit.
 Their long tail helps with balance when bounding around on steep cliff faces.
 They are medium-sized wallabies with distinctive white, cheek stripe and a black stripe from the eyes to the back of the head.
 Their dark bodies allow them to camouflage well in amongst the shadows and rock faces.
-Spending the days resting within the rocks they are nocturnal and graze on close-by grasses and shrubs, bark, and fruit.
+Spending the day resting within the rocks, they are nocturnal and graze on close-by grasses and shrubs, bark, and fruit.

-Unfortunately for the Brush-tailed rock wallaby there are many compounding threats that have caused their dire situation and future.
-Habitat destruction, weed invasion along with feral predators such as the feral fox and cat means they stand little chance of surviving.
-Competition with other introduced herbivores means the wallabies go outside their natural feeding grounds in search for suitable food and are easy prey to these introduced predators.
-These threats are common for many of Australian native species and the reason why Australia has the worst record for mammal extinction.
+Unfortunately for the Brush-tailed rock-wallaby, there are many compounding threats that have caused their dire situation and future.
+Habitat destruction, weed invasion along with feral predators such as the feral fox and cat mean that they stand little chance of surviving.
+Competition with other introduced herbivores means the wallabies go outside of their natural feeding grounds in search for suitable food and are easy prey to these introduced predators.
+These threats are common for many Australian native species and the reason why Australia has the worst record for mammal extinctions.

 In addition to threats from feral predators, the 2019 – 2020 Australian bushfires ripped through their habitat and sealed the fate of isolated small populations.
 The fire was like an inferno and not only wiped out animals within its path but also all of their food and habitat.
 This meant that any wallabies that were lucky enough to survive the fire then faced dehydration and starvation.